-Another still life I set up in my studio - this one is 4x2 feet.
-I wanted to try a more horizontal, landscape type of composition (I hope you understand).
-I also wanted it to be green like a landscape (not all landscapes are green, I know).
-I played around with texture and tried keeping a one colour type of atmosphere...painted in early daylight.
-I want my still lifes to have an organic feel, but I also want them to have a type of awkwardness - to have unreal qualities which are playful and a little surprising.
-I don't want my still lifes to read as surreal (as in Salvador Dali surreal).
+Another still life I set up - this one is 4x2 feet.
+I wanted to try a more horizontal, landscape composition.
+I played around with texture and tried keep everything under a patina of green blue.
+I want my still lifes to have an organic feel, but at the same time have a kind of awkwardness - to have qualities which are playful and a little surprising.
+I don't however want my still lifes to read as surreal (as in Salvador Dali surreal).

-I was thinking about the feeling of flowers as opposed to their formal qualities.
-Like smell...imagine: you walk on the street and out of nowhere there comes a smell and it is very familiar, but you can't remember exactly where you remember that smell from?!
-Then, when you try to remember (at least for me it's like that), there is a colour of some kind somewhere in the back of your mind.
-It's so unclear it's almost like noise (...familiar...to anybody?).
-Anyway, I painted these Daisies, from observation, on a board I gessoed with oil primer mixed with farina grain - it created nice little bumps, very unlike canvas.
-Was a nice experiment! :) And as you see, the composition is a little strange...size of still-life about 18x18"
+In this piece, I was thinking about the feeling of flowers as opposed to their formal qualities.
+Imagine: you walk on the street and there comes a smell and it's very familiar, but you can't remember exactly where you remember that smell from.
+Then, when you try to remember (at least for me it's like that), there is a color of some kind somewhere in the back of your mind.
+It's so unclear it's almost like noise.
+I painted these Daisies from observation, on a board I gessoed with oil primer mixed with farina grain - it created nice little bumps, very unlike canvas.
+It was a nice experiment! :) The size is about 18x18"

 This still-life is 17x17" - I wanted to see how much white I could get away with...hehe...It's always been a challenge for me to work on paintings with many different shades of white, or very light/whitish/creamy colours together, with very similar value.
 So, again I mostly played around with texture.
 I also painted a little painting from the leftovers like I often do.